Mid levelcybersecurity

 Q5

-Tell me about a time when you discovered a detection rule or alert that wasn't working as intended.
-What was the situation, how did you identify the problem, and what actions did you take to fix it?
-What was the result?
+Tell me about a time when you identified a critical security alert that turned out to be a false positive.
+What was the situation, how did you determine it was a false positive, and what did you do to prevent similar alerts in the future?

 Q6

-Describe a situation where you had to communicate a security incident or finding to a non-technical stakeholder or business team.
-How did you approach explaining the risk and what was the outcome?
+Describe a situation where you had to escalate an incident to your incident response team or management.
+What factors led you to make that decision, what information did you provide, and what was the outcome?

 Q7